satishgunjal/Machine-Learning-Models-Using-Python/14_Naive_Bayes/README.md

 ### Naive Base Classifiers
   #### Bernoulli Naive Bayes
   * It Assumes that all our features are binary, means they take only two values 0 and 1
   * e.g. 1 can represent spam mails where 0 can represent ham mails
   #### Multinomial Naive Bayes
   * It is used when we have descrete data e.g. Movie rating from 1 to 5 as each rating will have certain frequency to represent
   #### Gaussian Naive Bayes
-  * Because of the assumtion of nominal distributions Gaussian Naive Bayes is used when all the features are continuos
+  * Because of the assumtion of nominal distributions(bell curve) Gaussian Naive Bayes is used when all the features are continuos
   * E.g. IRIS flower dataset features(sepal width, sepal length, petal width, patal length) are continuous.
 We can t represnt these features in terms of their occurance whcih means data is continuous

 ### Where its used